joebew42/elixir_cqrs_es_example/README.md

 ## DOING

-- Consider to use [Supervised Tasks](https://hexdocs.pm/elixir/Task.html#module-supervised-tasks)s to run commands
+- Move default_handlers as configuration

 ## Questions & TODOs

+- In order to reduce the concurrency exception, one solution could be to serialize the execution of commands related to the same aggregate id
 - There is some duplicated code in the command handlers tests (e.g., `expect_never` and some aliases and imports)
 - Could we consider to introduce an AccountRepository to hide the detail about the EventStore in the command handlers?
 - Create and example of how a money tranfer between two bank accounts could be